hyphanet/wininstaller-innosetup/FreenetInstaller_InnoSetup_library/README.md

 ___
 ### Compilation
-Both of this projects are written with [Lazarus (win32)](http://www.lazarus.freepascal.org/) and compiled on Windows.
+Both of these projects are written with [Lazarus (win32)](http://www.lazarus.freepascal.org/) and compiled on Windows.